Blackbird Pictures

 Documentary Feature (Released 2019)

-We Shall Not Die Now is an award-winning documentary directed by Blackbird Pictures founder, Ashton Gleckman, and production company’s first release.
-The film chronicles the Holocaust and features interviews with more than twenty-five Holocaust survivors, liberators, and historians.
-Learn more about the film below.
+We Shall Not Die Now is an award-winning documentary directed by Blackbird Pictures founder, Ashton Gleckman, and is the production company’s first release.
+The film is a comprehensive overview of the Holocaust, spanning its history and key events.
+Featuring interviews with more than twenty-five Holocaust survivors, liberators, and historians —it is led on-screen by renowned historian Michael Berenbaum (The Last Days).